Testing Guide

 cd qdrant-loader

-# Create and activate virtual environment
+# uv automatically creates and manages the virtual environment

 # Run all tests (verbose)

-pytest -v
+uv run pytest -v

-# Run with coverage per package (HTML reports under respective directories)
+# Run with coverage per package

-# Test qdrant-loader package
+make test-loader # qdrant-loader package

-# Test qdrant-loader-mcp-server package
+make test-mcp # qdrant-loader-mcp-server package

 Running Specific Test Categories